-A graduate scheme is a one year to three year structured training programme offered by many large employers to develop their future leaders.
+A graduate scheme is a 1-3 years structured training programme offered by many large employers to develop their future leaders.
 As a graduate trainee, you’ll gain hands-on experience and responsibility from day one, and undertake a number of projects to get you up to speed.
 You may focus on one specific job role, or split your time amongst a rotation of placements, which could involve working across various business functions, teams and possibly locations.

 Graduate schemes are popular with many industries including accounting and finance, charity and not-for-profit, construction, consulting, energy and utilities, engineering and manufacturing, government, healthcare, hospitality and tourism, HR, IT, law, logistics and transport, marketing, media and advertising, retail and scientific research and development.

 How do I find out about graduate schemes?

 There are a number of ways in which you can hear about the graduate schemes available to you.

 If you're still at university, one of the easiest ways to find out who’s hiring is to attend a graduate recruitment fair.
 At a recruitment fair, many of the companies that are hiring will attend and it’s a great opportunity to find out more about a company, understand their hiring process, and find out whether there would be an opportunity that would suit you.